Tin Pan Alley: In its prime

 The song publishers who created Tin Pan Alley frequently had backgrounds as salesmen.
 Isadore Witmark previously sold water filters and Leo Feist had sold corsets.
 Joe Stern and Edward B. Marks had sold neckties and buttons, respectively.
 The music houses in lower Manhattan were lively places, with a steady stream of songwriters, vaudeville and Broadway performers, musicians, and "song pluggers" coming and going.

 Aspiring songwriters came to demonstrate tunes they hoped to sell.
 When tunes were purchased from unknowns with no previous hits, the name of someone with the firm was often added as co-composer (in order to keep a higher percentage of royalties within the firm), or all rights to the song were purchased outright for a flat fee (including rights to put someone else's name on the sheet music as the composer).
-An extraordinary number of Jewish East European immigrants became the music publishers and songwriters on Tin Pan Alley – the most famous being Irving Berlin.
+Many Jewish immigrants became music publishers and songwriters on Tin Pan Alley.
+Among the songwriters who frequented Tin Pan Alley were Harold Arlen, Irving Berlin, George M. Cohan, Dorothy Fields, Scott Joplin, and Fats Waller.
 Songwriters who became established producers of successful songs were hired to be on the staff of the music houses.

 "Song pluggers" were pianists and singers who represented the music publishers, making their living demonstrating songs to promote sales of sheet music.
 Most music stores had song pluggers on staff.
 Other pluggers were employed by the publishers to travel and familiarize the public with their new publications.
 Among the ranks of song pluggers were George Gershwin, Harry Warren, Vincent Youmans and Al Sherman.
 A more aggressive form of song plugging was known as "booming": it meant buying dozens of tickets for shows, infiltrating the audience and then singing the song to be plugged.
-At Shapiro Bernstein, Louis Bernstein recalled taking his plugging crew to cycle races at Madison Square Garden: "They had 20,000 people there, we had a pianist and a singer with a large horn.
+At Shapiro, Bernstein & Co., Louis Bernstein recalled taking his plugging crew to cycle races at Madison Square Garden: "They had 20,000 people there, we had a pianist and a singer with a large horn.
 We'd sing a song to them thirty times a night.
 They'd cheer and yell, and we kept pounding away at them.
 When people walked out, they'd be singing the song.
 They couldn't help it."